-NOTE: When running Profile System Software 2.5.2, you should not place applications in the Startup group to start them automatically upon login.
+NOTE: When running Profile System Software 2.5.4, you should not place applications in the Startup group to start them automatically upon login.
 You must use the supplied pdrstart.bat file, described here, to start applications and services.

 Before running any Profile application or after halting PDR Service (vdrsvc -stop), you must run the Host Transfer Service (htssvc), a program that handles streaming requests.
-When Profile System Software 2.5.2 was installed, an icon for pdrstart.bat was placed in the All Users (4.0) or Common (3.51) Startup folder or group.
+When Profile System Software 2.5.4 was installed, an icon for pdrstart.bat was placed in the All Users (4.0) Startup folder.
 This is an icon for the Startup shortcut in c:\WINNT\Profiles\All Users\Start Menu\Programs\Startup\pdrstart.bat which simply points to the file c:\profile\pdrstart.bat.

-After installing Profile System Software 2.5.2, you can add commands-such as start vdrpanel-to c:\profile\pdrstart.bat if you want to start Profile applications automatically.
+After installing Profile System Software 2.5.4, you can add commands-such as start vdrpanel-to c:\profile\pdrstart.bat if you want to start Profile applications automatically.
 Place any commands under the line REM Add Your applications AFTER this line and before the line @GOTO EXIT REM Add your apps BEFORE This Line...
 If you currently have any other batch files or icons under either All Users or Common, remove these files and place the desired commands in pdrstart.bat.